chrplr/PCBS/docs/software-installation.rst

 This document is available in pdf format at https://pcbs.readthedocs.io/_/downloads/en/latest/pdf/

-Once Git is installed  on your computer, you can download the course materials (python scripts, data files, ...) from http://github.com/chrplr/PCBS) with the command::
+Once Git is installed  on your computer, you can download all the course materials (python scripts, data files, ...) from http://github.com/chrplr/PCBS) with the command::

        git clone https://github.com/chrplr/PCBS.git